 Two 9mm drivers deliver great sound from such a light set of headphones, and with five vibrant colors to choose from, you'll be able to listen while making a statement.

-The Panasonic ErgoFit are the least expensive headphones included on our list, so if price is the most important feature for you, these are the earbuds to get.
+The Panasonic ErgoFit are the least expensive headphones included on our list — costing about $15 — so if the price is the most important feature for you, these are the earbuds to get.

 Sony Extra Bass